 Sam’s place is like the three-story building on the left.
 It’s above a tailor’s shop.
-Lest you think I just gave away the location of the house because there is only one tailor shop in your city of half a million people, there are seven tailor shops in Eton and neighboring Windsor to care for the uniforms the students and masters (teachers) must wear:
+Lest you think I just gave away the location of the house because there is only one tailor shop in your city of half a million people, there are seven tailor shops in Eton and neighboring Windsor to care for the uniforms the students and masters (teachers image removed due to copyright issues) must wear:

 It would have been nice to see more of these formally-dressed men and boys flocking through the streets, but the reason Sam was going to the States for the month was the summer holidays.
 A few days after I arrived, they all disappeared and were replaced by Spanish and Chinese tour groups.

 The house was three stories.
 Entering from the street, you came into a hallway that led to the back garden and stairs to the first and second floors (or second and third, if you’re American).
 There wasn’t really a back garden, just a passageway, but Sam’s wife had installed planters with geraniums to echo the window boxes which I watered every day.

 There were 15 winding steps to the first storey.
 Or story, as we would write it in the US.
 Here there were two bedrooms, one of which was mine.
 Mine!
 A beautiful, spacious guest room in Eton for a month!